 Unfortunately, her parents were not at home when she got back.
 So, she bought rat poison, locked herself up in her room and drank the poison.
 When she was discovered after some hours, she was still alive, but she later died in the hospital.

 Case 2: South West Nigeria

-Tunde (not real name), a 4-year-old boy and student of an urban primary school started having seizures that went on for a few minutes.
-The teachers made a fire and put the boy’s feet over the fire, because they thought his epilepsy was caused by “ile tutu”, meaning ‘coldness of the ground’ according to some Yoruba mythology.
+Tunde, a 4-year-old boy and student at an urban primary school started having seizures that went on for a few minutes.
+The teachers made a fire and put the boy’s feet over the fire because they thought his epilepsy was caused by “ile tutu”, meaning ‘coldness of the ground’ according to some Yoruba mythology.

-The poor boy ended up with significant burns to the soles of both feet.
-His parents are contemplating legal action against the school but as these things go in Nigeria, it may soon end up a ‘family affair’.
+The poor boy ended up with significant burns on the soles of both feet.
+His parents are contemplating legal action against the school, but as these things go in Nigeria, it may soon end up a ‘family affair’.
 ‘They meant well’; ‘let’s just thank God the boy is alive’…..and then the case dies a natural death.

 Case 3: All over the world, women live longer than men.
-Second, depression is twice as common in women than men.
-It is also common in the elderly, sometimes as a complication of loneliness.
-It is characterised by feelings of sadness, poor appetite, fatigue, feelings of guilt and confessing to crimes not committed or claiming responsibility for every negative thing that has happened.
+Second, depression is twice as common in women than in men.
+It is also common in the elderly and may be characterised by feelings of sadness, poor appetite, fatigue, feelings of guilt and confessing to crimes not committed or claiming responsibility for every negative thing that has happened.
 Thus, it is very likely that Iya Tunji was depressed.

-These cases are adaptations of real life events that have happened (Cases 1 and 2 within the last one month) and no one knows for sure, how many similar cases go unreported.
-We all have blood on our hands, on account of the pervasive ignorance and lack of understanding, as well as stigma and discrimination in our society.
-We need all hands to be on deck, to push back against this costly ocean of ignorance.
+Conclusion: These cases are adaptations of real-life events that have happened in the recent past; and no one knows for sure, how many similar cases go unreported.
+We all have blood on our hands, on account of the pervasive ignorance and lack of understanding, as well as the associated stigma and discrimination that persists in our society.
+It is our collective responsibility, you and I, to push back against this costly ocean of ignorance.